Rick Hart was named SMU's Director of Athletics on July 16, 2012.

-Rick Hart was named SMU’s Director of Athletics on July 16, 2012.
-He developed and installed the Strategic Plan for SMU Athletics, “The SMU Advantage,” comprising a departmental vision, mission, values and goals that focus on a principle of S.P.I.R.I.T.
+Hart also developed and installed the Strategic Plan for SMU Athletics titled, "The SMU Advantage."
+The SMU Advantage consists of a departmental vision, mission, values and goals and operates on a principle of S.P.I.R.I.T.
 (Service, Passion, Integrity, Respect, Innovation and Teamwork), with a focus on the student-athlete and aligning the Athletics Department with the educational mission of the University.

 Hart is serving as NACDA President for the 2022-23 membership year and has served on the NACDA Executive Committee, the NCAA Division I Championship/Sports Management Cabinet, the FCS Athletics Directors Association Executive Committee and as a faculty member for the D1-A Athletics Directors' Institute.
 Hart is an active speaker, and has made presentations at the Career in Sports Seminar, the NACDA Leadership Institute, the Texas High School Athletic Directors’ Association and the Dallas Women’s Club, to name a few.

 Hart came to SMU after six years as Director of Athletics at Tennessee at Chattanooga.
 Hart served seven years at Oklahoma in various athletics administrative capacities, ending as the Senior Associate Athletics Director in 2006.
 Hart has also worked in athletics at North Carolina and East Carolina and has served with the U.S. Olympic Committee.

 A graduate of UNC, Hart earned a bachelor's degree in physical education, health and sport science.
 Hart and his wife, Allison, also a graduate of North Carolina, are proud parents of Trevor, an SMU grad, and Caroline (Carly), an SMU sophomore.